Introduction

 - Passive Players: Fish who play passively and rarely bet or raise should be exploited by betting aggressively when you have a strong hand.

 - Aggressive Fish: Some fish are overly aggressive and will bet and raise frequently.
-Against these players, adopt a more passive strategy by calling with strong hands and letting them bet into you.
+Adopt a passive strategy against these players by calling with strong hands and letting them bet into you.

 Handling Multi-Way Pots